Savory, hearty, and oh-so-filling, these BBQ Bacon Cheeseburger Buns are an easy-to-make and delicious meal idea that your family will love.

-- 1/2 cup plus 1 tbsp. warm water (110-115° F.)
+- 1/2 cup plus 1 tablespoon warm water (110-115° F.)

-- 1 1/2 tsp. active dry yeast
+- 1-1/2 teaspoons active dry yeast

-- 3 tbsp. sugar
+- 3 tablespoons granulated sugar

-- 1 egg
+- 1 large egg

-- 1/2 tsp. salt
+- 1/2 teaspoon salt

-- 2 -2 1/4 cups bread flour
+- 2 to 2-1/4 cups bread flour

 For the Filling

-- 1 lb. ground beef
+- 1 pound lean ground beef

 - 1 small onion, chopped

-- 1 lb. bacon, cooked and crumbled
+- 1 pound bacon, cooked and crumbled

-- 1 1/2 cup Cheddar cheese, shredded
+- 1-1/2 cup Cheddar cheese, shredded

 - BBQ sauce, to taste

-- Add sugar, egg, salt and 1 cup of flour; beat on low speed with an electric mixer for about 3 minutes.
+- Add sugar, egg, salt, and 1 cup of flour; beat on low speed with an electric mixer for about 3 minutes.
 With a wooden spoon, add enough remaining flour to form a soft dough.
 Turn onto a floured surface and knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl and turn once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Meanwhile, in a skillet, brown and crumble beef with the onion over medium-high heat until beef is no longer pink.
+- Meanwhile, in a skillet, brown and crumble beef with the onion over medium-high heat until the beef is no longer pink.
 Drain.
 Add bacon and cheese.
 Add BBQ Sauce to taste.
 (We like ours the consistency of a less-sloppy Sloppy Joe).
 Mix well.
 Remove from the heat and set aside to cool.

 - Punch down dough and divide into 8 pieces.
 Roll each piece into a 6 in. circle.
 Top each circle with about one-eighth of the filling.
 Fold dough over to meet in the center and pinch edges to seal.